sbustelo/JSOL/docs/ROADMAP.md

 ### Open question to resolve before implementing

 Do extension helpers ever get to be *written in JSOL itself* (for helpers with no engine asymmetry, recursively compiled the normal way), or are they always hand-written per-target like `JSOL.count`'s current implementation?
 Deterministic helpers (most of what IPAX needs beyond regex) could plausibly just be `.jsol` files that compile normally and get included as dependencies.
 Helpers backed by genuinely asymmetric primitives (anything regex-shaped) can't — they need the Level 2 machinery below regardless of which tier they live in.
+A strategy could be: the ultimate truth would be JS/PHP helpers.
+JSOL helpers, if any, should be compiled first; their output will exist as JS/PHP files along "orphan" JS/PHP helpers.
+We'll see how this develops.

 ---

 ## Priority 2: Host Orchestration Layer

-`jsol-compiler1` already runs in a browser context (that's existing, working precedent). `jsol-compiler-node`/`jsol-compiler-php` currently assume CLI only.
+`jsol-compiler-node`/`jsol-compiler-php` currently assume CLI only.
 Formalize environment detection in both:

 - **`index.js`**: detect Node vs. browser (`typeof process !== "undefined" && process.versions?.node` vs. `typeof window !== "undefined"`).
 In Node, read `--source`/`--out-dir` from argv, write output via `fs`.
 In a browser, accept source and manifest as function/message input, return compiled output rather than writing files, since there's nothing to write to.
 - **`index.php`**: detect CLI vs. web SAPI (`PHP_SAPI === 'cli'` vs. not).
 In CLI, read argv, write to disk.
 In a web context, read from `$_GET`/`$_POST`, respond over HTTP instead of touching the filesystem — this is what lets someone compile JSOL through a web UI with no shell access at all, matching what V1 already does today.